peerigon/xunit-file/README.md

 > XUNIT_FILE=output/xunit.xml mocha -R xunit-file

-Set LOG_XUNIT environment variable, if you want the output in the console.
+Set LOG_XUNIT environment variable, if you want the output in the console and xml file.

 > LOG_XUNIT=true mocha -R xunit-file